vtex/typescript/packages/eslint-plugin-vtex/docs/rules/prefer-enum-initializers.md

 }
 ```

-If someone adds a new `Status` value to the top, nothing would change as this rule makes the constants order unimportant.
+If a new `Status` value is added to the top, nothing changes as this rule makes the constants order unimportant.

 ## When Not To Use It